 They can help keep track of our daily activity by measuring the number of different metrics, including the number of calories burned.
-However, you might be aware of what smartwatches can do, but do you know how they work?
-We’ll take you through how they work, and some of the best calorie tracker watches available in the market.
+However, you might know what smartwatches can do, but do you know how they work?
+We’ll take you through how they work and some of the best calorie tracker watches available in the market.

 What Are Calories?

 A calorie is simply a unit of measurement, a unit of energy, to be precise.
-In general, you can define a calorie as the amount of heat required to increase the temperature of any water amount by a degree.
-It is not the same as the calories on the food you consume.
-It’s referred to as small calories or kilocalories.
+In general, you can define a calorie as the amount of heat required to increase the temperature of one liter of water by one-degree celsius.
+It is not the same as the calories in the food you consume.
+These ones are referred to as small calories or kilocalories (kcal).
 Calories measure energy.
 There are calories in all the food we consume, and they help our body parts to perform their various functions.

 How Do Smartwatches Keep Track Of Calories?

 Once you have your smartwatch, you’ll need to create an account for it.
-You’ll need to fill in some necessary information that will be asked: height, usual activity level, weight, sex, and age.
-The data collected by the smartwatch company you’re using is for calculating your base metabolic rate (BMR).
-Every activity that goes on in your body depends on energy.
-Ordinary things you do to survive including breathing, digestion, and even blinking.
+Next, you’ll be asked to fill in some necessary information such as your height, usual activity level, weight, sex, and age.
+The data collected by the smartwatch company are used to calculate your basal metabolic rate (BMR).
+Every activity that occurs in your body depends on energy.
+Even the ordinary things you do to survive, such as breathing, digestion, and even blinking, will consume calories.
 Therefore, even when you think you’re seated doing nothing, your body is still burning calories.

 The number of calories your body can burn depends on your body’s details that you input into your account.
 The most common example is that bigger people tend to have a higher BMR than smaller ones.
 Also, men’s BMR is higher than that of women too.
-Your smartwatch takes your details and uses it to calculate the amount of energy you use when engaging in a daily activity; it’s also known as energy expenditure.
-This includes all your actions when you aren’t seated doing anything.
-Smartwatches primarily work with third-party apps.
+Your smartwatch takes your details and uses them to calculate the amount of energy you use when engaging in a daily activity; it’s also known as energy expenditure.
+Smartwatches primarily rely on third-party apps for calorie counting.

-Your movements are measured by the accelerometer that’s in-built in the smartwatches.
+The movements are measured by the accelerometer that’s in-built in the smartwatches.
 The accelerometer is also what measures your step count.
 Your heart rate is tracked by the heart rate monitor found in the watch as well.
-It checks how fast your heart is beating to track the approximate amount of calories burned; you tend to burn more calories when your heart beats fast.
+It checks how fast your heart beats to track the approximate amount of calories burned; you tend to burn more calories when your heart beats fast.
 The technique used usually varies depending on the manufacturer.

-For example, for the Fitbit Versa, AI is used.
-Other mechanisms to make it work include machine learning, and they also utilize biometric data.
+For example, for the Fitbit Versa, Artificial Intelligence is used at the core of the calorie burn algorithms that take physical activity into account.
+Other mechanisms to make it work include machine learning and biometric data.
 The data is collected from different people, and it’s used to create the company’s calorie calculator algorithm.

 It’s important to note that the data you get from your smartwatches is only an estimate.
 It can never be 100% correct.
 You won’t have a scientifically accurate number on the number of calories you’ve burned.
 This is because they don’t measure calories directly.
-They only estimate using their algorithm, heart rate monitor, and accelerometer.
-The smartwatch considers not all factors that influence how many calories you’ve burned in making its calculations.
+They only estimate the calorie count using their algorithm, heart rate monitor, and accelerometer.
+In addition, the smartwatch does not consider all of the factors that influence how many calories you’ve burned.